 Everything you need to develop your fitness app marketing plan

-Learning how to market your fitness app is just as essential as developing a product that is proven to help users stay motivated to exercise and deliver results.
-This can be particularly difficult for fitness apps because your product’s benefit will be seen over time.
-This guide will give you everything you need to know about developing a fitness app marketing plan, including where to begin, the core features you need to consider, how to define your target market and which marketing channels will be of use.
+Learning how to market your fitness app is just as essential as developing a product that helps users stay motivated to exercise while delivering tangible results.
+This can be particularly difficult for health and fitness apps as your product’s benefit becomes most clear over time.
+After the fitness app install boom throughout 2020, the key challenges for health and wellbeing apps in 2021 are to gain a competitive edge, acquire more high-LTV users and focus on retention.
+This guide outlines everything you need to know about building your fitness app’s marketing strategy, including where to begin, core features you need to consider, how to define your target market and which marketing channels will be most effective.

 Fitness app market analysis: Where to begin

-Before forming your fitness app marketing plan, you need to learn what keeps users engaged for other fitness apps and how fitness apps’ market growth is expected to increase.
-Below are some statistics to give you an overview of the current market and what is anticipated for the future.
+Before developing your fitness app marketing plan and strategy, you need to learn what keeps users engaged with other fitness apps and how the fitness app market is continuing to grow well into 2021.
+Below are some fitness app download statistics to give you an overview of the current market and what is anticipated for the future.

 According to the online public health resource HealthWorks Collective, there are more than 97,000 health and fitness apps available for mobile and tablet devices.
 Over half (52%) of smartphone users get health-associated information from their device and 15% of 18-29 year olds have health apps installed.
 In addition to this, the popularity of fitness apps isn’t slowing down.
-According to leading market research company Technavio, the fitness app market has the potential to grow by $1.68 billion in 2020-2024.
+According to leading market research company Technavio, the fitness app market has the potential to grow by US$3.50 billion between 2021 and 2024 with a compound annual growth rate (CAGR) of 15.34%.
 Moreover, a study by Polaris Market Research shows that the market is anticipated to reach $14.7 billion by 2026.

 Types of fitness apps you need to know

-Here are the defining features of most fitness apps — some of which will often be combined in one app.
+Here are the defining features of most fitness apps — some of which are often combined in one app.

 Workout plans and personal training